hrolfrc/glmpynet/doc/notebooks/index.rst

 Example Notebooks
 =================

-The following Jupyter notebooks demonstrate the usage of `LogisticNet` in various scenarios:
+The following Jupyter notebooks demonstrate the usage of `LogisticRegression` in various scenarios:

 .. toctree::
    :maxdepth: 1